amjed-droid/spconform/README.md

 &gt; **Status:** `spconform` has passed `R CMD check --as-cran` with 0 errors, &gt; 0 warnings, and 0 notes on Windows 11 (R 4.6.1), win-builder (R-devel), &gt; and R-hub v2 (Linux, Windows, macOS, donttest).
-The package is CRAN-ready &gt; and will be submitted to CRAN as soon as the submission form re-opens.
-&gt; A permanent, citable snapshot of version 0.1.0 is archived on Zenodo &gt; (DOI above).
+The package is on CRAN &gt; A permanent, citable snapshot of version 0.1.0 is archived on Zenodo &gt; (DOI above).
 The accompanying manuscript is currently in preparation &gt; for submission to the *Journal of Statistical Software*.